Anthony-Maxwell1/ScriptIt/README.md

 ## Errors
 ### What are the errors and how do I solve them?
 - IllegalCharError: You have inputed and illegall character that is not accepted.
 Valid Characters are: `Numbers 0-9`, `+`, `-`, `*`, `/`, `(` and `)`.
 Ignored characters include: ` `, `\` and `t`.
 Any other characters will raise this error (As of now, I am aware of the issue if you add nothing or only spaces.
 I am in the proccess of debugging.)
 - InvalidSyntaxError: This means that you have given incorrect syntax.
-This could include: `Unmatched '('`, `Unmatched ')'`, `No numbers before/after symbols`, `Too many numbers without an operation.` (I am aware of an issue related to positional arguments and am in the process of debugging.)
+This could include: `Unmatched '('`, `Unmatched ')'`, `No numbers before/after symbols`, `Too many numbers without an operation.`, `Expected int, float, '+', '-' or '('`, `Expected an identifier` or `Expected '=' after variable identifier.`
-- RuntimeError: This can occur when you `Divide by zero`.
+- RuntimeError: This can occur when you Divide by zero or attempt to reference a variable that was not defined.

 If there are any other issues, post them on the issues tab of this repository.